tutim-io/tutim/README.md

 BYOF - Bring Your Own Field.
 Use `Field` type to register any type of field.
 Can be used on `FormProvider` level for global inputs or withing `FieldConfig` for local use cases

 `CustomField` is a component that allows you to define custom form fields that can be used in your react application.
-You can use it to render any type of form field that you want, based on the `inputType` specified in the field configuration.
+You can use it to render any type of form field that you want, based on the `type` specified in the field configuration.

 `CustomField` can be used either globally, by specifying it in the `fieldComponents` object passed to the `FormProvider` component, or locally, by specifying the `Field` prop in the field configuration when creating a form.